krz-max/Introduction-to-Machine-Learning/Final_Project/README.md

 Requirements are documented in the first section of code in the file `Final_Train.ipynb`

 ## Training
+❗❗❗Please place the data, model, and the code in the same folder❗❗❗<br>
 To train the model(s), download the notebook:`Train.ipynb` and simply press the `run all` command

 ## Evaluation